 The Khutzeymateen, located in a remote inlet north of Prince Rupert, offers an unsurpassed bear-viewing experience.
 Canada’s first designated grizzly bear sanctuary—accessible only by water or air—is home to between 50 and 60 grizzlies.
 Access to the river estuary and the protected areas of the park is limited to a handful of licensed operators, including Khutzeymateen Wilderness Lodge, Bluewater Adventures and Prince Rupert Adventure Tours.
 Bring your camera and spend a day photographing these powerful animals, or opt for a multi-day ocean adventure.

 The Great Bear Rainforest stretches some 400 kilometres (250 miles) along the central and northern coast of British Columbia from Knight Inlet to the Alaska Panhandle.
 This vast, pristine wilderness—about the size of Ireland—encompasses a quarter of the world’s coastal temperate rainforest.
-One prime viewing area within the Great Bear is the remote Bella Coola Valley, where you can witness massive grizzlies feasting on salmon as you drift down the Atnarko River.
+View grizzlies in a spectacular, secluded setting at Indigenous-owned Knight Inlet Lodge, a floating lodge located in the longest fjord along the BC coast.
+Another prime viewing area within the Great Bear is the remote Bella Coola Valley, where you can witness massive grizzlies feasting on salmon as you drift down the Atnarko River.
 Or for a rare treat, take a tour from nearby Klemtu in search of the elusive Kermode (Spirit) bear, a black bear with a unique white coat.

-Getting here: Bella Coola is located at the western terminus of Highway 20, approximately 6.5 hours west of Williams Lake.
+GETTING HERE: Bella Coola is located at the western terminus of Highway 20, approximately 6.5 hours west of Williams Lake.
 Bella Coola can also be accessed by air, or via BC Ferries from Port Hardy on the northern tip of Vancouver Island.
+Access to Knight Inlet Lodge is via floatplane from Campbell River on Vancouver Island’s east coast.

 The forests surrounding Whistler Village are home to some 60 black bears, and sightings are not uncommon.
 Book a tour into the Whistler wilderness in search of these massive residents, photograph the black bears at Whistler Olympic Park, or just sit on a Village patio and look up into the hills—you may get lucky.
 Another place to keep your eyes peeled is from a gondola perch as you ride into the alpine.
 Or drive 15 minutes south to the Callaghan Valley.
 This route is known locally as a great place to spot bears.